The application period for 2018 internships has closed. Please check back in the fall for 2019 internship information.

 - developing and indigenizing curricula related to Crow Canyon’s mission

 - assisting in the development of research designs that implement elements of indigenous archaeology

 - developing agreements for collaborative service and outreach projects for Native American communities

 - researching and writing grants to fund Native American initiatives projects at Crow Canyon and in Native American communities

 Applicants should meet the following requirements:

-- advanced undergraduate or graduate course work in American Indian studies, ethnic studies, archaeology, anthropology, education, museum studies, natural resources, history, sociology, political science, or a related field
+- advanced undergraduate or graduate course work in Native American studies, ethnic studies, archaeology, anthropology, education, museum studies, natural resources, history, sociology, political science, or a related field

 - ability to work as part of a team (intern will attend and contribute to department meetings)